-However, this is not a novelty in the region.
-After Israel’s independence in 1948, apart from hundreds of thousands of Palestinians who became refugees in that time, approximately 850,000 Jewish refugees fled from their native countries – ranging from Egypt, Algeria, Syria, Tunisia, Morocco and Yemen – amidst accusations of being accomplices and spies at the time of the independence of the State of Israel.
+However, this is not a novelty for the region.
+After Israel’s independence in 1948, apart from hundreds of thousands of Palestinians who became refugees in that time, approximately 850,000 Jewish refugees fled from their native countries — ranging from Egypt, Algeria, Syria, Tunisia, Morocco and Yemen — amidst accusations of being accomplices and spies at the time of the State of Israel’s independence.

 My own research is on the experience of Jewish refugees from the Arab world in the aftermath of 1948, which will in turn help me understand the causes and conditions — on a global level — that lead to expulsion and exodus.

 Analyzing the history of refugees through a comparative regional approach is essential to addressing the contemporary crises around the globe.
 Moreover, I think it is important to learn how the stories of these refugees have been recorded in history books, how they are preserved in the memory of people and how governments tackle with acknowledging the expulsion of their citizens.
 Countries like Egypt, Yemen and Algeria have yet to recognize the hardship experienced by the Jewish communities in their countries.

 Indeed, failing to recognize particular histories is not unique to these countries.
 For example, China has had a difficult time in recognizing the crackdown of Tiananmen Square, and Turkey has yet to recognize the Armenian genocide, Japan also maintains a sensitive relationship with Koreans who remember abuses during the imperial era.
 Israel also has yet to recognize the plight of the Palestinian exodus, and Colombia has yet to account for thousands of displaced and disappeared civilians.

 Overall, the question for the countries of the Middle East is whether they will recognize the plight of the Jewish communities that thrived and contributed so much to their societies in the Arab world.